geopm/geopm/CONTRIBUTING.md

 statically to the compilation unit.

 Avoid preprocessor macros as much as possible (use enum not #define).
-Preprocesssor usage should be reserved for expressing configure time options.
+Preprocessor usage should be reserved for expressing configure time options.

 Introducing a new file requires a license comment in its header with a